 The Council worked on several projects with Homeowner Associations to replace invasive species with native species.
 Work also continued at Rippling Waters to restore the area to its native conditions.

 The Council continues to do restoration work at Rippling Waters.
 Several projects with Homeowner’s Associations were done and one road was decommissioned to protect stream side habitat.

 The Council conducted a survey to count fish in the Upper Tualatin River, Gales, West Fork Dairy, East Fork Dairy and McKay creeks.
-The also identified culverts that could be blocking fish movement in West Fork Dairy, East Fork Dairy, and McKay creeks.
-It also partnered with the Murrayhill Homeowners Association to remove invasive plants and replace them with native plants along Summer Creek (a tributary of Fanno Creek)
+It also partnered with the Murrayhill Homeowners Association to remove invasive plants and replace them with native plants along Summer Creek (a tributary of Fanno Creek).

 The Council did two large wood projects.
 The first was in Gales Creek where 63 logs were placed in a 0.33 mile reach of stream.
 The second was in Clear Creek, a sub-basin of Gales Creek, where 86 logs were placed in a one-mile reach of stream.
 In addition a concrete fish barrier was removed in Clear Creek.